iobis/edna-analysis-climate/README.md

 - `get_depthprofiles.R`: see which is the actual depth that was used when obtaining the data from Copernicus
 - `generate_quarto_sites.R`: generate quarto pages by site
+- `plot_sst_marinespecies.R`: plot temperature information for a selected species

+## Data analysis

+After retrieving temperature information for each species occurrence from OBIS/GBIF (aggregated by H3 cells on a resolution of 7), we generate a table with the different quantiles for each species.
+This is done still on the `get_sst_marinespecies.R` script.
+The same data is obtained for each site.

+We join both tables to analyse the thermal limits for each species and to assess how species in each site might be at risk by climate change.
+This steps are done on the `analysis_sst_species.R`

 ----